yu-xue-ying/yu-xue-ying.github.io/_pages/about.md

 ## What We Do

 - **Quantify Emissions Across Scales**
   We combine satellite observations, in-situ measurements, and advanced computational methods to quantify emissions from local to global levels.
+We also incorporate isotopic measurements to distinguish emission sources and sinks.

 - **Focus on Methane**
   Methane is a key focus due to its potency as a greenhouse gas.
 We develop inverse modeling frameworks to constrain emissions from point sources to the global budget.

 - **Leverage Next-Generation Satellites**
-  We utilize data from cutting-edge satellite missions to improve our understanding of methane sources and sinks.
+  We utilize data from cutting-edge satellite missions to improve our understanding of trace gases.

-- **Use Isotopic Fingerprints**
-  We incorporate δ¹³C-CH₄ and δD-CH₄ isotopic measurements to distinguish between biogenic, thermogenic, and pyrogenic methane sources.

-- **Address Atmospheric Chemistry Uncertainties**
-  Our research accounts for the variability of atmospheric oxidants, especially OH, which strongly influences methane lifetime and emission estimates.

-- **Apply Data Science and Machine Learning**
 We integrate earth system science with machine learning and data assimilation to bridge critical knowledge gaps.

 - **Support Climate Solutions**
   Our work informs data-driven strategies for climate change mitigation through improved emissions tracking and source attribution.